Curtis Hibbert: Gymnastics career

+Post-gymnastics career

 Following retirement Hibbert established the Kids Super Gym Club in Erin Mills, Ontario, fostering a strictly non-competitive atmosphere where fun takes precedence for young athletes of all skill levels.
 Throughout his gymnastics career, Hibbert has been a volunteer coach of young gymnasts from across the globe.
 Hibbert has done hundreds of speaking engagements across the country focused on goal setting and translating the olympic experience into life experience.
 He has been to elementary and high schools across the city of Toronto speaking to students, helping teachers develop gymnastics programs and motivating young people to be active.

-Stunt work

 In 1995 Hibbert began a career as one of the most active stuntmen in both Canadian and American movie and television productions.
 Some of his many works include 16 Blocks, X-Men, Chicago, and Undercover Brother.

-Furthermore since the mid 2000s, combined with his stunt work, Curtis Hibbert has also developed a career as a public servant with the government of the City of Toronto.
+Furthermore since the mid 2000s, combined with his stunt work, Curtis Hibbert has consolidated a career as a public servant with the government of the City of Toronto, Ontario.